THE TRAVEL DOCTOR

 Chagas Disease

-Also known as American Trypanosomiasis, Chagas is a potentially serious disease also caused by trypanosomes which is endemic to South and Central America which is spread by biting bugs called assassin bugs or kissing bugs.
+Also known as American Trypanosomiasis, Chagas is a potentially serious disease also caused by trypanosomes which are endemic to South and Central America and is spread through contact with the feces of an infected triatomine bug alsoi known as assassin bugs or kissing bugs (a blood-sucking insect that feeds on humans and animals).

 The disease is present in most rural areas particularly where there is a human presence.
 This is because the bugs that spread the disease live in the walls of mud huts where they venture out, only at night to feed.